Bison vs Buffalo – Are you confused about the difference between buffalo and bison? It’s common to confuse them.

 So what is a bison, anyway?
 In a nutshell, a bison is an animal that belongs to the Bovidae family.

-There are also wood bison, which is a subspecies of the American bison, that can be found in Alaska and Canada.
+There are three species of bison: the American bison, the European bison, and Wood bison.
+They are differentiated by the number of their ribs and lumbar vertebrae.
+The wood bison is a subspecies of the American bison, that can be found in Alaska and Canada.

 What Is a Buffalo?

 Coming from the French term “boeuff“, buffalo simply means “large cow.”
 They are also part of the Bovidae family but are found in Africa and Asia.

 The African buffalo is divided further into four subspecies.
 They are Cape buffalo, Central African savanna buffalo, Forest buffalo, and West African savanna buffalo.

 Is a Buffalo and a Bison the Same Thing?

 It is understandable why people would mistake one for the other.
 They look strikingly similar and also belong to the same family.

 Other points define the difference between buffalo and bison other than their locations and scientific names, including: